castral02/tf_binding/toolkit_to_train/README.md

 *Output Layer*

-The final layers consist of a fully connected layer followed by a GELU activation and a dropout for regulization.
+The final layers consist of a fully connected layer followed by a GELU activation and a dropout for regularization.

 A domain-specific bias is then added to capture the differences in binding behavior across the different domains.
 The output is passed through a sigmoid activation, ensuring the final score to be between 0-1.

 ## Training Model

 The training code is highlighted [here](train_model.py).
-When training our model, we wanted to make sure can identify the key transcription factors that bind strongly to the any EP300 domain (Top 25%) while mainitng overall predictive accuracy.
+When training our model, we wanted to ensure the model could identify the key transcription factors that bind strongly to any EP300 domain (Top 25%) while maintaining overall predictive accuracy.

 **Custom Loss Function**

 We created a custom loss function to prioritize performance in both Top 25% binders and overall accuracy.
-Within the target y-values, the code divides them into empirical percentiles and identify the top-25% slice.
-The Top-25% slice is weighed out more heavily by a factor of alpha while a smaller weight of gamma is applied to remaining predictions outside the percintile.
+Within the target y-values, the code divides them into empirical percentiles and identifies the top-25% slice.
+The Top-25% slice is weighed more heavily by a factor of alpha while a smaller weight of gamma is applied to remaining predictions outside the percentile.
 These weights are applied to a MSE loss, which is averaged over the entire dataset.
 The loss function combines the Top-25% loss and overall loss using a balance factor.

 ```python
 class BalancedTopWeightedMSE(torch.nn.Module):